 The Numismatic Museum as such was inaugurated in 1990, named after Jaime Solera Bennett, who stood out for his entrepreneurial work as president of the Central Bank of Costa Rica.
 Solera’s interest in numismatics led him to promote the development of the Central Bank collections.
 He personally amassed one of the best banknote collections in Costa Rica, which his family donated to the Museum in 1997.

-Currently, the Jaime Solera Bennett Numismatic Museum and its permanent exhibition, Del real al colón: historia de la moneda de Costa Rica (From the Real to the Colón: The History of Costa Rican Currency) are temporarily closed for content update and museographic renovation.
-The new exhibition will continue to showcase the evolution of the different means of payment from 1502 to the present in a very dynamic way.
+Currently, the Jaime Solera Bennett Numismatic Museum and its permanent exhibition, Del real al colón: historia de la moneda de Costa Rica (From the Real to the Colón: The History of Costa Rican Currency) showcases the evolution of the different means of payment from 1502 to the present in a very dynamic way.